puritanviitm/DockerEssentials/Basic Docker Commands.md

 docker run hello-world
 ```
 ### Task 2: Basic Commands to run the Container in Interactive mode
+Download the image form Docker Hub to the Loca repo
 ```
 docker pull ubuntu
 ```
+List all the images in the local repo
 ```
 docker image ls
 ```